 This was loosely based on an idea by Brian Radstone and was performed by Brian and other members of the cast.
 Subsequently published in Suite in Four Flats (and a Maisonette), 1985.
 Copyright David Harley, 1982.

-IIRC, this song was used for the finale, with each member of the cast coming onstage and standing quite still and silent, one by one (though it might have been Hands Of The Craftsman).
+IIRC, this song was used for the finale, with each member of the cast coming onstage and standing quite still and silent, one by one (though it might have been Hands Of The Craftsman we finished with).
 A few years ago my wife and I were watching a TV programme about Sting’s ‘The Last Ship Sails’ project.
 When they played a track called (I think) ‘Sky Hooks & Tartan Paint’, she said “That’s your song!”
 It wasn’t of course, but the first verse did have a startling resemblance to the first verse of ‘Long Stand’, both starting off with the ‘hazing‘ of a lad on his first day at work, though mine went on to make a more overtly political point.
 But I got there first, folks, in fact about 30 years earlier. 🙂 I’m sure Sting has quite enough ideas of his own not to need to rip off obscure songwriters, but as it’s one of the few songs of mine that other singers have asked for, I suppose it’s possible that he heard it and picked up on some of the phrasing by osmosis at some point.
 It doesn’t worry me: I quite liked his song.

 Long Stand (Words and Music by David Harley)